kmesh-net/kmesh/docs/ctl/kmeshctl_monitoring.md

 ```
       --accesslog string         Control accesslog enable or disable
-      --all string               Control accesslog and metrics enable or disable together
+      --all string               Control accesslog and metrics(to-service and to-pod) enable or disable together
   -h, --help                     help for monitoring
-      --workloadMetrics string   Control Metrics for workload enable or disable
+      --workloadMetrics string   Control metrics to connections between pods enable or disable
 ```

 ### SEE ALSO